Story by Devin Matthews // Staff Writer

 As we all know, bugs love trash.
 Trash contains left over food particles, dirt, moisture and many other things that attract a bug looking for its next meal.
 Your best bet is to empty your trash when it becomes full.
 This will eliminate areas for bugs to find food or lay eggs.

 4. Keep Areas Clear of Water or Moisture Leakage

 Many bugs are attracted to water and moisture.
 Be sure to check faucets in kitchens and bathrooms for leakage.
 Bugs sometimes lay eggs in wet or moist places or make them their living areas.
 Also, be sure to keep wet towels hung up and rotated regularly.
 No one wants to hop out of the shower to a cockroach hiding in their towel.
 Keep wet clothes in a dirty hamper and wash them as soon as possible as to eliminate extra space for bug families to make their home.

 While MTSU sprays for pests monthly in dorms and apartments, students can put in a maintenance request if a bug problem gets out of hand.
 If a pest problem arises, a company like Terminix will be called out to get rid of the pests as soon as possible.
 The Housing and Residential Life handbook stresses the importance of cleanliness habits as the best method to keep pests out of living areas.
 MTSU considers insect complaints a “routine” problem, which means the issue should be taken care of by housing within a week, and they are typically able to respond within two days.

+Remember, it’s not the end of the world if you do get pests, just make sure you contact a company like familypestcontrolco.com quickly to stop the pests from spreading.
 If worse comes to worst, pop in A Bug’s Life and remember once your finals are over, the only pests you’ll have to deal with are your parents.